zhanghaoyang0/jinqiao_cohort/docs/source/index.rst

 Overview
 =============================================

-In 2022, the Children's Hospital from Jiangnan University estabilish a children cohort in China, Wuxi, namely Jinqiao cohort.
+In 2022, the Children's Hospital from Jiangnan University estabilished a children cohort in China, Wuxi, namely Jinqiao cohort.

 The primary aim of the cohort is to follow-up the characteristics and risk factor of metabolic diseases (mainly MAFLD).

 We collected a wide range of biomakers, including some are less-explored previously.

-To investigate the association between these biomakers and MAFLD, we do a association analysis.
+To investigate if there are novel biomarkers underlying MAFLD, we perform a association study.

 We made our R code available, for peer review.

-Data
+Data access
 =======================
-To access the data, please contact Le Zhang via zhangle@jiangnan.edu.cn.
+To access the data, please contact Dr Le Zhang, via zhangle@jiangnan.edu.cn.

 Analysis: preparation